-- Some countries integrate connectivity or BGI into spatial planning on regional and municipal levels (PT, DE, NL, SK). - In Spain, all autonomous regions are developing their regional (B)GI strategies in line with the national one.
+- Some countries integrate connectivity or BGI into spatial and territorial planning on regional levels (DE, EE, HU, IT, LT, NL, PT, SK).
+In Estonia, for instance, the national green network is designated in the county-wide spatial plans according to the Planning Act. - In Spain, all autonomous regions are developing their regional (B)GI strategies in line with the national one.
 These regional strategies highlight regional priorities and characteristics, such as the adaptation of old infrastructure assets (for example railways) to the establishment of greenways, interventions in river corridors, networks of mountains and public natural areas. - In France, a guidance was produced at the national level.
 The administrative regions have been in charge of developing their specific method and elaborating green and blue networks at their scale.
 These were implemented in the regional and communal development planification documents, often with diverging methodologies. - In Sweden, GI plans are produced by the County Administrative Boards that also include marine connectivity if relevant. - In Slovakia and Czechia, supraregional, regional and local ecological network territorial systems are established via biocenters and biocorridors.
-In Czechia, these are based on binding documents at the level of districts (more than 70 %) or municipalities (more than 15 % of all 3000 municipalities have approved documents) (see Box 4).
-In Slovakia, TSES are approved at the national level and are processed legally binding documents for all regions (some are currently in the approval stage). - In Germany, the 'biotope network' (Biotopverbund) is anchored in the national law on nature conservation since 2002 and targets the increased connectivity of Natura 2000 areas and rivers (at least 10 % of the area in Germany).
-The network is implemented via landscape planning in the federal states and sectoral planning at the local level and is further strengthened by additional federal legislation. - The provincial offices in the Netherlands can designate ecological connection zones that connect Natura 2000 areas, e.g. between the Veluwe and the Rijntakken.

-• Other countries implement connectivity mostly via projects on the regional level, e.g. via INTERREG projects or activities of the Biotope Wetland Centre (EKBY) in Greece.
+In Czechia, these are based on binding documents at the level of districts (more than 70%) or municipalities (more than 15% of all 3000 municipalities have approved documents) (see Box 5).
+In Slovakia, TSES are approved at the national level and are processed legally binding documents for all regions (some are currently in the approval stage). - In Germany, the 'biotope network' (Biotopverbund) is anchored in the national law on nature conservation since 2002 and targets the increased connectivity of Natura 2000 areas and rivers (at least 10% of the area in Germany).
+The network is implemented via landscape planning in the federal states and sectoral planning at the local level and is further strengthened by additional federal legislation. - In Belgium, the initiative 'Regional Landscapes' supports landowners in five provinces in the development and management of ecological infrastructure.
+It is implemented by NGOs and financially supported by the government (for more information, see here). - The provincial offices in the Netherlands can designate ecological connection zones that connect Natura 2000 areas, e.g. between the Veluwe and the Rijntakken. - Other countries implement connectivity measures mostly via projects on the regional level, e.g. via INTERREG and LIFE projects, the Energy Efficiency OP or other activities.
+Italy's PNRR (National Recovery and Resilience Plan), for instance, facilitates the restoration of the entire Po River corridor. - In Norway, a national project on green infrastructure/ecological connectivity launched by the Norwegian Environment Agency intends to provide municipalities with tools to handle Green Infrastructure and ecological connectivity in their planning at the local/regional level.
+Additional projects targeting connectivity between protected areas are an ongoing project on the Green Plan (national level), and an upcoming project on eco-mapping.